Rispats/SI4463-Radio-Beacon/README.md

 ```

 ### 3) C Program:
-- When executed, it reads the VALID stings relayed to the serial port, parses them to extract transmitter ID, date, time latitude and longitude.
+- When executed, it reads the VALID strings relayed to the serial port, parses them to extract transmitter ID, date, time, latitude and longitude.
-- Allots each transmitter ID and the data assiciated with it some space on the terminal window in a table like format.
+- Allots each transmitter ID and the data associated with it some space on the terminal window in a table like format.
-- This table is updated for each transmitter ID as the latest values for it arrives.
+- This table is updated for each transmitter ID as the latest values arrive.
 - All transmitters are displayed by default when no argument is passed while executing the C program.
 If the user wants only specific transmitter to show up on the screen he can do so by passing The transmitter IDs as arguments while executing the program, such as:

 ```